pirtleshell/lwt/docs/install.md

 ## Linux

+### Using the Linux Installer

+We provide an installer that runs the commands described in the next section.
+To use the installer:

+1. Download the [latest GitHub release](https://github.com/HugoFara/lwt/releases/latest), unzip it.
+2. Open a terminal in the downloaded folder, enable execution with ``chmod +x ./INSTALL.sh``.
+3. Run the script with ``./INSTALL.sh``.
+4. You can start using LWT at <http://localhost/lwt>

+### Installing on Linux by hand

 The following instruction were tested on Raspbian Stretch.

 1. Open a terminal, type and execute the following commands: